-Rule D.4 gives us the ability to provide compensation for indirect financial loss capped at \$5,000 per claim.
+Rule D.4 gives us the ability to provide compensation for indirect financial loss capped at \$5,000 per claim (as increased by indexation).
 The amount of the cap will be indexed every three years - see rule D.4.3.
 A complaint may make more than one claim for indirect financial loss.